 Prior to January 1, 2006, Texas business corporations were organized under, and many are still governed by, the TBCA, which was amended in 1997 by S.B.
 555, in 2003 by H.B.
 1165, in 2005 by H.B.
 1507 and in 2007 by H.B.
 1737.
 However, corporations formed after January 1, 2006 are organized under and governed by the TBOC.
-For entities formed before that date, only the ones voluntarily opting into the TBOC, or converting to a Texas entity on or after January 1, 2006, will be governed by the TBOC, until January 1, 2010, at which time all Texas corporations will be governed by the TBOC.
+For entities formed before that date, only the ones voluntarily opting into the TBOC, or converting to a Texas entity on or after January 1, 2006, were governed by the TBOC until January 1, 2010; from and after January 1, 2010, all Texas corporations are governed by the TBOC.

 The TBOC provides that the TBOC provisions applicable to corporations (TBOC Titles 1 and 2) may be officially and collectively known as "Texas Corporation Law."
-However, because until 2010 some Texas for-profit corporations will be governed by the TBCA and others by the TBOC, and because the substantive principles under both statutes are generally the same, the term "Tex.
+However, because until 2010 some Texas for-profit corporations were governed by the TBCA and others by the TBOC, and because the substantive principles under both statutes are generally the same, the term "Tex.
 Corp.
 Stats." is used herein to refer to the TBOC and the TBCA (as supplemented by the TMCLA) collectively, and the particular differences between the TBCA and the TBOC are referenced as appropriate.

 - B. Taxation.
 Federal taxation of a corporation in the United States depends on whether the corporation is a regular C-corporation, or has instead qualified for and elected S-corporation tax status. - 1.
 Taxation of C-Corporations.
 C-corporations are separately taxable entities under the IRC.
-Thus, C-corporation earnings are subject to double taxation--first at the corporate level and again at the shareholder level upon distribution of dividends.
-Like the personal income tax, corporate tax rates vary depending on the level of income generated.
+Thus, C-corporation earnings are subject to double taxation--first at the corporate